Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Faculty Concerns and Complaint Resolution

 The University encourages open and honest communication between administrators and faculty members.
-Formal grievance procedures are initiated when the resolution of a problem is not possible on an informal basis.
+Formal grievance procedures are initiated only when resolving a problem is not possible on an informal basis.

-Faculty members who have concerns regarding any term or condition of employment, or application of University regulations or guidelines should consult with the Dean of the Faculties for advice or clarification on University processes.
-These meetings are kept confidential upon the request of the faculty member with a few exceptions (e.g., sexual harassment).
-The Dean will advise the faculty member with regard to his or her rights as well as any suggested resolution of the faculty member’s concerns.
-Upon the request of the faculty member, the Dean will assist with the resolution of the informal complaint.
+Faculty members who have concerns regarding any term or condition of employment, or application of University regulations or guidelines, should consult with the Vice President for Faculty Development and Advancement for advice or clarification on University processes.
+These meetings are kept confidential upon the request of the faculty member with a few exceptions (e.g., situations involving minors, reports of discrimination, sexual misconduct, and safety issues).
+The Vice President will advise the faculty member with regard to their rights as well as any suggested resolution of the faculty member’s concerns.
+If possible, upon the request of the faculty member, the Vice President will assist in resolving the informal complaint.

 Official complaints are handled through one of the following procedures:

-UFF Grievances: Faculty members who are covered by the BOT-UFF Agreement may file a grievance by following the grievance procedure outlined in Article 20 of the Agreement (http://dof.fsu.edu/).
+UFF Grievances: Faculty members who are covered by the BOT-UFF Collective Bargaining Agreement may file a formal grievance by following the grievance procedure outlined in Article 20 of the Agreement.
 Grievances of this nature must allege a violation of one or more of the provisions in the Agreement.

 Faculty Senate Grievance Procedures: Any faculty member may file a grievance with the Faculty Senate Grievance Committee.
 This committee consists of members nominated through the Faculty Senate by the faculty of the colleges and schools they represent.
 The definition of a grievance in this process is broader than that covered by the UFF grievance process and may cover matters involving University regulations, professional relations, professional ethics, academic freedom, conditions of employment, or the general welfare of the faculty member.
-Faculty members should consult with the Faculty Senate Coordinator in the Office of the Dean of the Faculties for additional details on this process.
+Faculty members should consult with the Vice President for Faculty Development and Advancement and the Faculty Senate Coordinator in the Office of Faculty Development and Advancement for additional details regarding this process.

 Disciplinary Action and Job Abandonment